-In addition to its strong feminist stance, Simmons’s work also upends traditional ideas about photography as a medium.
-The namesake image for this exhibition, Big Camera/Little Camera (1976), shows an actual camera juxtaposed with a miniature camera, which exemplifies Simmons’s technique of manipulating scale.
-Far from straightforwardly documenting the world as it is, her photographs represent the effects of fiction on reality.
+In addition to taking a strong feminist stance, Simmons upends traditional ideas about photography as a medium.
+The namesake work of the exhibition, Big Camera/Little Camera (1976), shows an actual camera juxtaposed with a miniature one, exemplifying Simmons’s other central interest: manipulating scale.
+“I put the two cameras together for scale,” Simmons explains, “and as a metaphor—real life versus fiction.”

 Laurie Simmons: Big Camera/Little Camera is organized by the Modern Art Museum of Fort Worth, where it is curated by Andrea Karnes, senior curator.

 The exhibition is presented in the Griffin Galleries of Contemporary Art on the museum’s fourth floor.